nolanylin/nolanylin.github.io/_pages/about.md

 I am a researcher in the JIFRESSE at the University of California, Los Angeles.
 My research fields are in environmental and atmospheric sciences.
 I received a BS and MS in Environmental Sciences from Peking University, China, and a PhD in Atmospheric Sciences from the University of Texas A&M.

-My research interests focus on
->Aerosol-cloud-precipitation interactions using regional-scale models;
->Aerosol clustering and formation;
->Air pollution emissions and characteristics;
->Miscellaneous effects of human activities on environment.
+My research centers on environmental and climatic effects of atmospheric chemical species, particularly for aerosol particles emitted from anthropogenic sources.
+Currently, I foucs on modeling studies on aerosol-cloud-precipitation interactions, experimentally and theoretically investigate aerosol clustering and formation, laboratory monitoring air pollutants' emissions and their characteristics, and miscellaneous effects of human activities on environment.